backdrop-contrib/domain/domain_conf/README.txt

 This section only applies if you set separate Primary or Secondary links for your domains.

-Drupal's default blocks for Primary and Secondary links do not respect the variables set by Domain Configuration.
+Backdrop's default blocks for Primary and Secondary links do not respect the variables set by Domain Configuration.
 To work around this limitation, we instead create two new blocks, named: